Epic-Busta/PaperMC-Container/README.md

 `Gencon`

+#### JAR_NAME
+##### Sets what the server .jar file to run.
+By default it is paperclip.jar.
+This is mainly if you want to run a custom server (Forge, Sponge etc.)other than paper.

+If this is set, a paperclip jar will not be downloaded.

 #### HACKABLE
 ##### Puts the shell files in the volume directory, so you can change stuff.
 When set to `YES`, copies the two shell scripts into /data/, where your volume should be mounted and uses them instead.
 All the variables above can be set there.
 You can also make any edits.